 Fantastic: Five new ideas for house training your new puppy

-This word in a bit gimmicky, but used in moderation it has been proven to be successful in validating a premise or argument.
+This word is a bit gimmicky, but used in moderation it has been proven to be successful when validating a premise or argument.

 I do not use it very much at all, but when it is appropriate, it can help you create a sense of validated proof if you use it as an adjective and not a verb.